andrewdcamp/andrewdcamp.github.io/_posts/2020-5-01-Group Assignment.md

 |Alexander, Sabryna |                |              |                   |15             |

-Since we are aiming to group our members together based on dissimilarity, and the hierarchical clustering function accepts a distance matrix, we can invert our logic and use the similarity scores as *distance* scores to cluster.
+We now have similarity measures for our individuals, but since we are aiming to group our members together based on dissimilarity, and the hierarchical clustering function accepts a distance matrix, we can just reverse our logic and use the similarity scores as *distance* scores.
+I.e. we want to cluster the data such that the most similar individuals are as far apart as possible.

+### Clustering
+Approach

+We get a result with 400+ members in a matter of a few seconds.

-### Taking a look at the clustered output
+### Taking a look at the output

 | Cluster|Name               |Original Leader  |Age Group               |Denomination     |
 |-------:|:------------------|:----------------|:-----------------------|:----------------|